flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 items on the [product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap) if they strike your fancy.

-The takeaway here is that there are currently some paid benefits focused on increasing your listings' reach, and there are some in the works.
+The takeaway here is that there are currently some subscription benefits focused on increasing your listings' reach, and there are some in the works.

+At the same time, I have to be honest that I'm uncertain about the ROI for subscribing.
+I believe that the subscription benefits will provide real value, but right now I don't have the data to create a precisely compelling sales pitch for just how much better you'll do if you subscribe.

-At the same time, I wanted to rebuild the site because I value generosity.
+Ultimately, I wanted to rebuild the site because I value generosity.
 Engaging with others from a spirit of generosity just feels better to me.
-I wanted to invest the effort to make improvements and switch to freemium model because I believe it will help everybody.
-It's an attempt to "grow the pie", as I assume they say at Harvard Business School.
-I may end up making less than before, who knows, but I want to try to contribute more to a community that has been so good to me.
-If you believe that this is a worthwhile endeavor and that it will help everybody in the long run, including you, then I hope you'll subscribe and help support me in making a great resource for everybody.
+I wanted to invest the effort to make improvements and switch to a freemium model because I believe it will help everybody.

+I may end up making less than before, who knows, but I wanted to try to contribute more to a community that has been so good to me.
+I think I've accomplished that.
+I also want to keep improving the site, and paid subscriptions help me do that.

+My goal is to reach $2,000 a month in subscriptions.
+That level of support would would be huge for me, and it would make it viable for me to continue investing a significant portion of my free time in the site on an ongoing basis.
+If you believe that this is a worthwhile endeavor and that it will help everybody in the long run, including you, then I hope you'll subscribe.